 Only employment-related factors should be considered in making personnel decisions.
 Employment decisions will be based on factors such as education, experience, knowledge skills, abilities, license/certification requirements, results of reference checks and success in previous employment.
 Federal and state laws and regulations applying to Equal Employment Opportunity prohibit inquiries which express, directly or indirectly, any preference, limitation, specification, or discrimination as to race, religion, color, national origin, gender, age or disability.

-After a student has accessed your job found in the Student Employment Services’ job search engine, he/she will print the Job Applicant Authorization Form and a Common Application Form.
-Both documents can be retrieved by currently enrolled students from the Student Employment Services’ website.
-After the student has submitted these two forms to the department, the department may proceed with interviewing qualified applicants.
+After a student has accessed your opening in BuffJobs, he/she will apply via the system using the WTAMU Student Employment Application.
+This document can be retrieved by currently enrolled students from the Resource library in BuffJobs.
+After the student has submitted the application to the department, the department may proceed with interviewing qualified applicants.

 The purpose of the interview is to learn about the candidates and to give the candidates information about the job.